opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ### Faiss k-NN filter implementation

-For k-NN searches, you can use `faiss` filters with an HNSW algorithm (k-NN plugin versions 2.9 or later) or IVF algorithm (k-NN plugin versions 2.10 or later).
+For k-NN searches, you can use `faiss` filters with an HNSW algorithm (k-NN plugin versions 2.9 and later) or IVF algorithm (k-NN plugin versions 2.10 and later).

 When you specify a Faiss filter for a k-NN search, the Faiss algorithm decides whether to perform an exact k-NN search with pre-filtering or an approximate search with modified post-filtering.
 The algorithm uses the following variables:

 - N: The number of documents in the index.
 - P: The number of documents in the document subset after the filter is applied (P <= N).
 - k: The maximum number of vectors to return in the response.
-- R: The number of results returned after doing the Filtered Approximate Nearest Neighbor Search.
+- R: The number of results returned after performing the filtered approximate nearest neighbor search.
 - FT (filtered threshold): An index-level threshold defined in the [`knn.advanced.filtered_exact_search_threshold` setting]({{site.url}}{{site.baseurl}}/search-plugins/knn/settings/) that specifies to switch to exact search.
 - MDC (max distance computations): The maximum number of distance computations allowed in exact search if `FT` (filtered threshold) is not set.
 This value cannot be changed.